asec/twitch-remotechat/README.md

 ## REST endpoints for the Twitch API

-> **YOU SHOULD NOT USE THESE AS THEY ARE RESERVED FOR COMMUNICATION WITH THE TWITCH API OR THE TWITCH CHAT BOT**
+> **YOU SHOULD NOT USE THESE AS THEY ARE RESERVED FOR COMMUNICATION WITH THE TWITCH API OR THE TWITCH CHAT BOT.
+THEY ARE NOT MEANT TO EXPOSE FUNCTIONALITY TO THE DEVELOPER.**

+### Stream status change subscription validation
 ```http
 GET /stream-status-changed
 ```